 One of the questions that come back to haunt us time and time again is the validity of banning drugs at all?
 A relatively quick look at history should help us to form an opinion and provide a basis for government policy.
 In 1920 the USA passed the 18th Amendment which effectively banned the manufacture, sale and consumption of alcohol.
 Known as the Prohibition Era.
 The only real effect of this legislation was the creation of criminals and non-tax paying millionaires from the sales of alcohol on the Black Market.
-The ban on alcohol-fueled a considerable demand.
+The ban on alcohol-fuelled a considerable demand.
 Gangs battled for control of the supply, violence, and gang warfare broke out on the streets of the USA culminating in the St Valentine's Day massacre in Chicago in 1929.

 According to the bit size information on the history of the prohibition era for GCSE history, protection rackets, organised crime and gangland murders were common during Prohibition that when alcohol was legal!